A data-driven approach to capturing oncologist mindshare in a diverse treatment landscape

 U.S. oncologists are becoming increasingly diverse in composition, practice setting, geography and age, all of which make them a difficult group for pharma to understand.
 According to the American Society of Clinical Oncology’s 2022 report on the state of cancer care in the U.S., oncologists are spread across approximately 1,600 sites of care, with 10% working in rural environments and 22% approaching retirement age.
 And this is just a portion of the oncology workforce—to say nothing of the diversity of the patients they treat.

 For pharma to engage this heterogeneous group more effectively, they need to have a better understanding of their needs and patient base.
 This isn’t a new concept of course, but there are better tools now, driven by data and technology, that can give pharma better insights and characterizations.
-One such solution is an off-the-shelf, cross-tumor data product developed by ZS called PANORAMATM, which provides deep understanding of the treater universe via data-driven segmentation to drive key activities.
-ZS recently used PANORAMA to help make sense of the U.S. oncologist market, which includes 19,000 oncologists.
+One such solution is a cross-tumor data product developed by ZS that provides deep understanding of the treater universe via data-driven segmentation to drive key activities.
+ZS recently used it to help make sense of the U.S. oncologist market, which includes 19,000 oncologists.
 The insights we gleaned from our analysis, which we describe in detail below, can help pharma companies:

 Oncologists are increasingly diverse—and so is their patient pool